 Sometimes the difference between a house and a home is a beautiful fence.
 I’ve had people ask me about fence building for years and they all have a different story to tell.
 I remember one older gentleman who asked me to guide his fence building about 15 years ago.
-He wanted to build a dark-stained wooden fence for his wife because it reminded her of her childhood.
+He wanted to build a dark-stained wooden fence installation for his wife because it reminded her of her childhood.
 The fence was just in time for their 50th anniversary.
 But sappy stories aside, fence building can be a simple matter depending on how you go about it.
 Check out this guide to see just how easy it is to install your very own fence with my tips.

 Why Install a Fence Installation?